 - Sign up for the Opening Account Assistance Service.

-- Identify yourself with a copy of your ID
+- Identify yourself to the brokerage with a copy of your photo ID

-- Fund your account: you can send a personal check (one brokerage firm) or wire transfer funds (all firms) into your brokerage account using the information provided with the forms.
+- Fund your account via a bank wire transfer directly into your brokerage account using the information provided with the forms